Newstalk ZB: 2002–2009

 Newstalk ZB's Auckland audience dropped dramatically in 2002 as music radio stations became more popular, raising questions about the future viability of the network.
 However, in 2013 the station had the highest market share of any commercial station nationwide.

 Paul Holmes caused controversy in September 2003, after he referred to United Nations Secretary General Kofi Annan as a "cheeky darkie".
 Holmes was labelled racist and faced pressure to resign.
 He issued two nationwide apologies, sent a letter of apology to Annan and met with members of the New Zealand Ghanaian community.
 The incident also affected his television show, which lost the sponsorship of Mitsubishi Motors.
 The Radio Network took disciplinary action against him, put their staff through a training seminar on racism run by race relations commissioner Joris de Bres, and a $10,000 donation was made to Save the Children.
 The Broadcasting Standards Authority refused to uphold 10 complaints against Holmes for the complaint, leading one complainant to appeal the decision in the High Court.
 On the same breakfast show Holmes asked whether the female journalists were making journalism "ignorant and bitchy", particularly at certain times of the month.
 The authority found the comments were "insulting and inappropriate" but did not amount to denigrating and discriminating against women journalists.

 Race relations commissioner Joris de Bres received a record number of complaints about the issue, a record later broken by a racially polarising and profanity-laden letter written by Hone Harawira.
 The comment also set a precedent, when former All Black Andy Haden faced calls to resign as a 2011 Rugby World Cup ambassador, after apologising for describing Pacific Island rugby players as "darkies".
 Prime minister John Key and sports minister Murray McCully said both Haden and Holmes used the word "darkies" in similarly offensive ways, and the public needed to forgive them in similar ways.

 Artist Ralph Hotere responded to Holmes' "cheeky darky" comment with a series of artworks.
 One, White Drip to Mister Paul Holmes, was a 2.7-metre long piece of corrugated iron painted in black, with a drip of white paint extending nearly the full length of the work.
 'To Mister Paul Holmes' is stenciled on the top of the piece, which is now one of his signature works.
 Holmes was apologetic and regretful about using the phrase, but later argued there was a fine line between humour and offense.
 The phrase featured on a commemorative tea towel, and fellow broadcaster John Hawkesby remembered Holmes as a "cheeky little whitey" at his funeral in 2013.

+Holmes left his morning breakfast show at the end of 2008, and was succeeded in the role by Mike Hosking.